websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md

 ![Use the Document Type to start a new upload.](./defining-document-types/images/09.png)

-When the Document Type is selected, users are presented with your configured metadata fields.
+When the Document Type is selected, users see your configured metadata fields.
 See [Uploading Files](../uploading-files.md) for more information.

 ## For Liferay 7.3.x and Earlier Versions